Petit Rocher station

 The Petit Rocher station is a flag stop Via Rail station in the village of Petit Rocher, New Brunswick, Canada.
 Petit Rocher is served by Via Rail's Montreal–Halifax train, the Ocean.

+Located 1 kilometre west of the village, the original station was demolished in the early 1990s due to its poor condition and lack of maintenance, leaving the stop with only a small platform.
+A new station was announced in 2008 and constructed in 2010.
+It cost $160,000.
+The retro design is inspired by the station master's residence which used to occupy the site.